jjlea/scBPS/README.md

 ## Parameters

 `zscore_file`: This file contains two columns and is used for storing GWAS-derived top genes and their corresponding gene weights for score calculation.
+Each row corresponds to a specific trait and its associated gene set.
 The two columns are:

-	The first column `TRAIT` Represents the specific trait or phenotype from the GWAS analysis.
+  - The first column `TRAIT` Represents the specific trait or phenotype from the GWAS analysis.

-	The second column `GENESET` contains the associated set of genes for each trait, listed in a comma-separated format.
+  - The second column `GENESET` contains the associated set of genes for each trait, listed in a comma-separated format.
-	Each row corresponds to a specific trait and its associated gene set.

 `scfile`: This file contains single-cell RNA sequencing data in .h5ad format (AnnData).
 It stores gene expression information across individual cells (required), along with any associated annotations such as cell type and metadata.

 `anno`: This file contains two columns and provides cell annotations for single-cell RNA sequencing data.
 The columns are as follows:

-	 The first column `cell_id` contains the unique cell identifier (ID) for each cell.
+  - The first column `cell_id` contains the unique cell identifier (ID) for each cell.

-	 The second column `cell_annotation` contains cell annotation information.
+  - The second column `cell_annotation` contains cell annotation information.
 Each unique group in this column will be treated as a distinct cell population, which will be used to calculate the BPS<sub>AUC</sub> score and p-value.
 Cells that do not belong to any of the relevant or interested cell population groups should be labeled as “other” in this column.

 `outdir`: This directory specifies the output location where all results will be saved.